JBenAnderson/pacmanEx/README.md

 # pacmanEx

-Exercise in animation and edge detection
+Exercise in animation and edge detection.

 Installation
 ------------------------------------------------
-No installation needed
+Clone repository into empty folder on your computer.

 Usage
 ------------------------------------------------
-Drop Index.html into browser and click on pacman
+Open index.html to view pacman animations with edge detection

 Roadmap